Network Strategies in Election Campaigns: The Model

 \section{The Model}

-We consider the simple case of a voter model with two competitors, e.g., two candidates during an election campaign.
+We introduce a simple variant of a voter model with two competitors, e.g., two candidates during an electoral campaign.
 Competitors aim to gain the popular consensus in a population of agents.
 In turn, agents are arranged in a network and they can interact with their neighbors.
 Moreover, each agent has an opinion, i.e., it can be neutral or to have a preference for one competitor.
 Opinions are mapped to states, hence agents in the state $0$ are neutral, whereas agents in the state $1$ and $2$ have a preference for the competitor $1$ and $2$, respectively.
-Agents change their opinion over time by considering those of their neighbors (obviously, competitors never change opinion).
-At time $t=0$, all agents are in a neutral state (i.e. $0$), with the exception of the two competitors that are in the state $1$ and $2$, respectively.
+Although three-state voter models have been already analyzed by other authors (see~\cite{szolnoki01}), usually classical implementations consider only two opinions, i.e., the two-state variant is much more studied.
+Agents change opinion over time by considering those of their neighbors (obviously, competitors never change opinion).
+At time $t=0$, all agents are in a neutral state (i.e., $0$), with the exception of the two competitors that are in the state $1$ and $2$, respectively.
 Then, at each time step, agents change their state (i.e., opinion) according to the following transition probabilities:

 with $p_x \to y$ transition probability to change from the $x$th state to the $y$th state and $p_x$ probability to remain in the same state.
 The value of $\sigma_y$ is computed as $\sigma_y = n_y/n_t$, with $n_y$ number of neighbors in the state $y$th and $n_t$ total number of neighbors (i.e., the degree of the agent).
 Eventually, the summation to compute $p_x$ considers the densities $\sigma_i$ of neighbors having all the feasible states different from the $x$th state.
-In so doing, at each time step, the agents's states are defined by using a weighted random selection with the transition probabilities (Eq.~\ref{eq:transition_probabilities_zero}) used as weights.
+In so doing, at each time step, the agents' states are defined by using a weighted random selection with the transition probabilities (Eq.~\ref{eq:transition_probabilities_zero}) used as weights.
 Therefore, the evolution of the system is described by the following equations: